motcho30/valyfy/SUPABASE_SETUP.md

 - Each user only sees their own projects

 ### 📄 File Generation & Storage
-- Generated files (PRD, Cursor Rules, etc.) save to database
+- Generated files (PRD, etc.) save to database
 - Files are associated with specific projects
 - Complete file history and management